nettings/medianet/CONFIGURATION.md

 triggered and automatically generates all necessary configuration files for the features provided by the medianet distribution overlay.

+You can provision or re-provision a running medianet node by dropping a new config file in the proper place, waiting for the `mn_config_update` background task to complete its job (you can watch its progress with `sudo journalctl -f`), and rebooting.

 ## config.json syntax

 The config file is a serialized JSON object, which makes it accessible to